27 interesting facts about Liechtenstein

 15. Liechtenstein is considered to be one of the safest countries in the world to visit.
 It has been assessed as carrying an “insignificant travel security risk”.

 16. Liechtenstein does not have any airports.
-All travellers must enter Liechtenstein by public transport from Switzerland or Austria (or drive).
+All travelers must enter Liechtenstein by public transport from Switzerland or Austria (or drive).

 – Source: New York Times, Medals Per Capita